-There is an exchange traded fund for every conceivable asset class and market exposure.
+There is an exchange traded fund for every conceivable asset class and exposure.
 ETF providers have been creating new products to match investor demand for more specialised products to create the right exposure for the portfolio (see our guide on how to create a conservative portfolio).
-Construction ETF or funds with direct exposure to the housing building sector is no different.
+Housing ETF or funds with direct exposure to the housing sector is no different.

 Since the housing recovery after the real estate crash, investors have been allocating funds back to real estate.
 There are two primary ways for investors using housing ETFs to gain direct exposure to the residential real estate sector.
 Homebuilder ETFs are designed for investors that want to focus on the construction and building sector of the residential real estate.

 On the other hand, residential real estate investment trusts is can be considered for Investors that are looking for income or a more steady cash flow with dividends.
 While technically REITs are not ETFs, they provide the same results for those that are looking for a vehicle with a diversified exposure to a specific asset class.
 As ETFs can be considered as an open ended fund, REITs can be seen as listed close end fund.

 Major differences between housing ETFs (XHB vs ITB)

 There are two primary homebuilder ETFs, SPDR S&P Homebuilders (XHB) and iShares Dow Jones US Home construction (ITB).
 On the surface both look very similar with similar number of 30 holdings in the ETF.
 However the Homebuilder ETF sector exposure breakdown shows each Homebuilder ETF focuses on a particular aspect of the home building sector.

 XHB shows the S&P homebuilder ETF invests in stocks that revolves around the home building construction.
 Home building construction stocks makes up the largest sector exposure of XHB accounting for 26% of the ETF.
 A large portion of the remaining fund invests in stocks that provides home renovation, improvement and services.